Kseniia Sinitsyna

 Kseniia Alexeyevna Sinitsyna (Ксения Алексеевна Синицына; born 5 August 2004) is a Russian figure skater.
-She is the 2020 Youth Olympic silver medalist, the 2020 Youth Olympic Champion in the team event, the 2019 JGP Italy champion, the JGP Russia silver medalist, and the 2018 JGP Lithuania bronze medalist.
+She is the 2024 Russian Bronze medalist and the 2024 Russian Final Cup Bronze Medalist.She is the 2020 Youth Olympic silver medalist, the 2020 Youth Olympic Champion in the team event, the 2019 JGP Italy champion, the JGP Russia silver medalist, and the 2018 JGP Lithuania bronze medalist.

 Personal life

 Sinitsyna was born on 5 August 2004 in Tver.

 Career

 Early years

 Sinitsyna began learning to skate in 2008.
 She finished 9th at the 2018 Russian Junior Championships.

 2018–2019 season: Junior international debut

 In the 2018–2019 season, Sinitsyna debuted in the ISU Junior Grand Prix series, taking the bronze medal at the 2018 JGP Lithuania.

 At the 2019 Russian Junior Championships in February, she finished fourth behind Alexandra Trusova, Alena Kostornaia, and Anna Shcherbakova.

 Sinitsyna then represented Russia in Sakhalin at the first Children of Asia Games, winning the bronze medal behind You Young and Alena Kanysheva.

 In March 2019, Sinitsyna represented Russia, alongside countrymates Alexandra Trusova and Anna Shcherbakova, at the World Junior Championships in Zagreb, Croatia after Alena Kostornaia withdrew due to a medical condition.
 Ranked fourth in the short and sixth in the free skate, Sinitsyna finished fourth overall.